 What To Bring To Your Consultation With An Estate Planning Lawyer

-Estate planning is one of the most caring things you can do for your loved ones.
-If you ever become incapacitated and cannot make decisions for yourself, an estate plan can also ensure that your best interests are protected.
+Estate planning is a thoughtful matter you can do for your loved ones.
+If you ever become incapacitated or upon your death, an estate plan can ensure that your and your loved ones’ interests are protected.

 Any Current or Previous Estate Planning Documents

-If you have any previous versions of estate planning documents, such as a will, it is important to bring these with you, even if you want to draft an entirely new document.
-If you have current documents that you want to update, such as a healthcare directive, trust, or a power of attorney, you should bring these documents, as well.
-These documents can give the attorney a starting point and help them understand your goals.
+If you have any previous versions of estate planning documents, such as a will or trust, it is important to bring these with you, even if you want to draft an entirely new document.
+If you have current documents that you want to update, including any incapacity planning documents such as a healthcare surrogate or a power of attorney, you should bring these documents as well.
+While this may give the attorney a starting point for updating your plans, the attorney can also address what to do with any old documents once you’ve executed your new documents.

 An Inventory of Your Assets